This post may contain affiliate links. See my disclosure policy.

 Ingredients

-• 8 oz feta cheese block, drained, at room temp
+• 8 oz block feta cheese, drained and at room temperature

-• ¼ cup plain full-fat Greek yogurt, at room temp
+• ¼ cup plain full-fat Greek yogurt, at room temperature

 • 1 clove garlic, minced, optional